carlarbj/webscrapping_proj_2/README.md

 # SpaceX missions analysis

 This is the second project made for Ironhack Bootcamp in order to put into practice skills we learned as webscrapping / APIs, cleaning the data gathered, uploading it to SQL and preparing it's visualization in Tableau.
+## Status

+Complete

+## Objectives

+To analyse if there is any relation beetween the site where the Falcon9 boosters land the landing failure.

+## ## Tools used:
+ *Pandas library

+ *API wrapper space-py

+ *SQL

+ *Tableau

 ## Step-by-step
 I found an spacex API with a lot of information regarding lauches that took place up to 2020.